-(4) Mr. Tsang joined the Corporation January 14, 2016.
+(4) Mr. Tsang joined the Corporation January 14, 2016 and retired on March 31, 2020.

 (5) Mr. Ken Leigh was appointed President on June 28, 2017

 Incentive Plan Awards

 Outstanding Share-Based Awards and Option-Based Awards

 The following table sets forth the options granted to the Named Executive Officers to purchase or acquire securities of the Corporation outstanding at the end of the most recently completed financial year: